archibate/mockup/README.md

 Have you annoyed sucking the stupid `GLIBC_xxx symbol not found` errors when trying to copy your locally-compiled programs to your boss's way-too-old CentOS servers?

-Annoyed programs 'It works on my Ubuntu 24.04!' but failed to start on customer's ancient Ubuntu 18.04?
+Annoyed 'It works on my Ubuntu 24.04!' but failed to start on customer's ancient Ubuntu 18.04?

 This tool fucks them up. 😤